rhaissamarques/jarvis1.0/README.md

   * Copy the API Key
 3 - Create a file in the root of the project called key.py
   * API_KEY = the APY Key that you copied
-  * cidade = the city you want to know the weather That's all for now.
+  * city = the city you want to know the weather That's all for now.
 Improvements will come with time.
 I hope you enjoy.